 If you are unsure of the maintenance procedures required for a BMP the Conservation District may be able to provide you assistance.
 A quick guide to Homeowner's PCSM maintenance can also be found here.

-These permits are required for earth disturbance associated with Oil & Gas exploration, production, processing or treatment operations or transmission facilties.
+These permits are required for earth disturbance associated with Oil & Gas exploration, production, processing or treatment operations or transmission facilities.
 DEP interprets "project" to be substantially connected well sites, access roads, pipelines, other service lines, support facilities, and/or other oil and gas activities.
 Well pads, impoundments and pipelines etc. may be permitted separately but are considered together solely to determine whether the total project acreage limit of five acres or more (re: §102.5(c)) has been met and a permit is required.
-Please contact the District for a pre-application meeting if you feel you require this permit.
+Please contact the District for a pre-application meeting if you feel you require this permit, and check with DEP website for additional information DEP eLibrary (ESCGP-3).

-You can visit DEP's website for more infomration concerning MS4 permitting program.
+You can visit DEP's website for more information concerning the MS4 permitting program.

-The District does not administer the County MS4 Premit Program, however the District does provide assistance to the County when needed.
+The District does not administer the County MS4 Permit Program, however the District does provide assistance to the County when needed.
 All inquiries regarding MS4 should be forwarded to Northampton County Public Works.

 The District can provide hard copies of the following documents for a nominal charge: